particle-iot/docs/src/content/datasheets/discontinued-products/raspberrypi-datasheet.md

 <div align=center><img src="/assets/images/raspberry-pi.svg" width=200></div>

 **The Particle Raspberry Pi project has been discontinued.
-It is still functional, but future release of the software are unlikely.**
+You can still follow these instructions to configure, connect, and flash your Pi, but future new releases of the Particle Agent software are unlikely.**

 ## Functional description